NEET 2021 has been conducted successfully in the offline mode by the NTA on 12th September 2021.

-While preparing, students often stumble upon several questions, one such question is how many marks are required to clear NEET?
+While preparing and even after taking up NEET 2021, students often stumble upon several questions, one such question is how many marks are required to clear NEET?
 With this article, we bring to you the answer to this question which students most often think about, in some cases, students ask this question before starting to prepare for NEET.

 - Important Topics for NEET UG

 - NEET Chemistry MCQ

 - NEET Biology MCQ

 To look at it broadly and answer the question of the article – we can comprehend cut-off in two ways:

 - To clear the exam and qualify